Nazeim/docs.wavesplatform/docs/en/waves-node/how-to-install-a-node/on-ubuntu.md

 You can find **waves app logs** in `/var/log/waves` folder like that tail `-f /var/log/waves/waves.log`

 If you want to change waves directory (for wallet, blockchain and other node files in ubuntu packages) you should change it using `-J-Dwaves.directory=path` in `/etc/waves/application.ini`.
-Default waves directory `/var/lib/waves-testnet/` is set in run systemd start script.

 ## Installation for Advanced Users